Embracing rapid change

 Understanding the differences

-This guide does not discuss every possible difference; rather, it is a summary of those areas encountered frequently where the principles differ or where there is a difference in emphasis, specific application guidance or practice.
+This guide highlights the key differences between the two frameworks based on 2023 calendar year ends.
+It does not discuss every possible difference; rather, it is a summary of those areas encountered frequently where the principles differ or where there is a difference in emphasis, specific application guidance or practice.

 The focus of this publication is primarily on recognition, measurement and presentation.
 However, it also covers areas that are disclosure-based, such as segment reporting.